russomi-labs/Hands-on-Microservices-with-Go/section-3/video-4/readme.md

 \d+ rankings
 #Count of players
 select count(*) from players;
-#Count of Rankins
+#Count of Rankings
 select count(*) from rankings;

 ```

 ## Credits

-This video uses the following Dataset: (https://www.kaggle.com/joaoevangelista/wta-matches-and-rankings) that was created by [Jeff Sackmann](https://github.com/JeffSackmann) and was downloaded from [Kaggle](https://www.kaggle.com/joaoevangelista/wta-matches-and-rankings).
+This video uses the following Dataset: (<https://www.kaggle.com/joaoevangelista/wta-matches-and-rankings>) that was created by [Jeff Sackmann](https://github.com/JeffSackmann) and was downloaded from [Kaggle](https://www.kaggle.com/joaoevangelista/wta-matches-and-rankings).
 It has a [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) Creative Commons License.

 ## Learn More